Seitan nutrition data is hard to find for a good reason.

 The seitan recipe macros were calculated using My Fitness Pal’s recipe function.
 It doesn’t give the nutritional data per weight (i.e. per 100 g), so I picked a reasonable serving size instead that had a similar number of calories to 100 g of vital wheat gluten.

 As you can see, vital wheat gluten is very high in protein, and also has a significant number of carbohydrates.
+With this recipe, seitan is just about a complete protein.

 When you actually make seitan, you add in mostly fat and some carbs, which reduces the percent of calories that come from protein (although still high).